FortniteModding/Lunar-UScripts/README.md

 ### Overall:

-- This an embeded [ECMAScript E5/E5.1](https://262.ecma-international.org/5.1/) using [Duktape](https://duktape.org/) Javascript engine, extended with a set of Ultimanite functions bindings.
+- This an embeded [ECMAScript E5/E5.1](https://262.ecma-international.org/5.1/) using [Duktape](https://duktape.org/) Javascript engine, extended with a set of native Lunar functions bindings.

 - Inside the fortnite win64 dir, create a folder called `uscripts`, inside that folder you are free to place